jeffrwells/coderbase.io-staging/ABOUTME.md

 At Recruiting.com I worked in JavaScript and Backbone.js to build a recruitment platform for sourcing and managing candidates.
 I created a mechanism inspired by Rails Turbolinks to load in new pages.
 The pages used an ASP backend to start JavaScript applications, and were very slow to load as a result.
 My new feature brought load time from ~4 seconds (really bad!) to ~1 second (not as bad, and usable).

 I am graduating with a Computer Science degree in the Spring of 2014.

-When I'm not programming, I cook, do crossfit, and drink espresso and craft IPAs.
 I'm from Portland, Oregon.